amaz1none/devex-fe-grades/README.md

  - No, there will be no testing.
 However, we do believe that everyone can check their level by themself or with the help of a teamleader and create an action plan to match the grade requirements within reasonable amount of time

  #### Can I change something in the grade system?
  - Yes, you can make your suggestions.
-They will be reviewed by mainteners of this repo
+They will be reviewed by mainteners of this repo.
+You will find basic rules [here](./How%20to%20open%20an%20issue%20or%20PR.md)

 #### Can I skip some levels (e.g. become L3 Middle after L1 Intern)?
 - No, it is not possible, progress should be made step-by-step.